Youtube Trademark Infringement: Everything You Need to Know

 - Select the wheel icon next to “Creative Studio.”

 - Select “Create New Channel.”

 - The name of your channel should be the same as your trademark name.
 Then, choose the category that best fits your business.

 - Upload a profile image that reflects your business activities and target audience.
 Change the background color and appearance settings to match your company's colors.

 - It is recommended that you upgrade to a “Branded Channel,” which gives you more design options and a personalized URL to solidify your trademark ownership on YouTube.

 If you need help with YouTube trademark infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.